cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 export default App;
 ```

-We'll focus on functionality rather than styling for this example, but it will help to at least give our app content some basic centering.
-In `src/App.css`, we'll modify the `App` class to look like this, and discard everything else:
+Let's do some basic styling for App by editing `src/App.css`, we'll modify the `App` class to look like this, and discard everything else.
+You may choose to style it for your needs

 ```css
 .App {